cloudfoundry-attic/bosh-notes/proposals/drain-actions.md

 # Summary

-Release job authors should be able to find out in their drain scripts whether instance is being updated, removed, deleted, etc.
+Release job authors should be able to find out in their drain scripts which instance(s) are being added, updated, removed, stopped, etc.

 # Motivation